wvbirder/docker-qloudable/DockerJS.md

 The output above shows networking specifics for the container.
 The Docker virtual network that it's on (`bridge`), the ports the container is using (`8002`) and the assigned IP address (`172.17.0.4`)

- - **Cut and Paste** the following to get a list of all IP addresses of the current containers:
+ - **Cut and Paste** the following to get a list of all IP addresses from the current running containers:

  ```
  docker ps -q | xargs -n 1 docker inspect --format '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}} {{ .Name }}' | sed 's/ \// /'